HallofFamer/CLox/README.md

 - Fix reentrancy problem with CLox, calling Lox closures in C API becomes possible.
 - Most runtime errors in VM interpreter loop replaced with Exceptions that can be caught at runtime.
 - Inline caching for VM optimization, as well as implementation of Shape(Hidden Class) for better instance variable representation.
+- Upgraded the mark and sweep GC with a generational GC which has multiple regions for objects of various generations, which leads to GC running faster when marking/freeing objects.
 ## Roadmap

 ### CLox v1.1.0